Learn how we’re helping our customers through COVID-19

 Broadband Equipment

-Please note: The modem’s routing capability is optional and if not selected, the customer will provide a device (typically a router, computer, or gaming system) in order to establish a PPPoE connection.
+Custom changes can be made to the AP&T modems by accessing the AP&T Customer Portal and logging-on with the customer’s username and password.
+Please note: The modem’s routing capability is optional and if not selected, the customer will provide a device (typically a router, computer, or gaming system) in order to establish a PPPoE

-The demarcation point for AP&T DSL Broadband ends at the Ethernet LAN interface(s) on the broadband modem and any inside wiring beyond the Network Interface Device (typically located where telephone services enter the premise) are the customer’s responsibility and could incur an additional charge.
+The demarcation point for AP&T Broadband ends at the Ethernet LAN interface(s) on the broadband modem and any inside wiring beyond the Network Interface Device (typically located where telephone services enter the premise) are the customer’s responsibility and could incur an additional charge.

 The use of a managed AP&T Subscriber Module is required to obtain service.
 A $100.00 installation fee is charged when Wireless Broadband service is requested.
 Customers are provided with a Subscriber Module, Managed Router (optional), Power over Ethernet (PoE) Injector, and an outdoor antenna.